devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

     > Welcome to Ubuntu 16.04.4 LTS (GNU/Linux 4.13.0-1019-gcp x86_64)
     ```

+   On first try (and occasionally thereafter as Okta chooses) this will open a web
+   browser window requiring a login to Okta and clicking an **Approve** button.
+When
-   If you're able to log in [without entering your passphrase](doc/howto/auto_devops/tips_and_troubleshooting.md#ssh-requires-a-passphrase), it means you can move on to the next step.
+   this log in works and you can get a shell on the server, you can proceed to the next
+   step.

 1. Set up the GDK for your workstation following [the preparation
   instructions](../prepare.md) and [setup instructions](../set-up-gdk.md)

 NOTE: Running Auto DevOps flow [downloads/uploads gigabytes of data on each
 run](#massive-bandwidth-used-by-auto-devops).
 For this reason it is not a good
-idea to run on 4G and is recommended you run on a cloud VM in GCP so that
+idea to run on mobile data and is recommended you run on a cloud VM in GCP so that
 everything stays in Google's network so it runs much faster.

 ## Setup